2opremio/saga-takehome/4/README.md

 	}
 ```

 Upon commenting that code, the error disappears.
+The code creates a store and modifies it but it's not clear
+what's the use of storing keys identical to their values up to `NumIterations`

 Judging by the TODOs left at `x/brkcosmossdk/keeper/msg_server_brkchain.go` and `x/brkcosmossdk/simulation/brkchain.go`
 it simply seems like the implementation of the new message is not finished but it's not clear what the correct
 implementation should do.

-TODO: figure out what is the intended behavior.